macnaileth/mapconnect/readme.txt

 == Changelog ==
 11.04.2023 - finished all basic sanitization and validation stuff.
 Supports now Gutenberg Block Editor aswell as Classic Editor plugin for data input: Metabox and React Block provided.
-13.04.2023 - Added functionality to retrieve an area by entering a postcode
+13.04.2023 - Added functionality to retrieve an area by entering a postcode 16.04.2023 - Added route for getting areas by activites, added some html status codes

 = 0.0.1 =